IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/navigation.md

 ## Search

-The following diagram shows a high-level overview of the architecture of search in TomTom IndiGO:
+The following diagram shows a high-level overview of the architecture of search in TomTom Digital Cockpit:

 ![Search high-level overview image](images/navigation_domain-search-high-level-overview.svg)